What Are the Different Types of Tax Professionals?

 CPAs

-Certified Public Accountants (CPAs) undergo the longest and most challenging certification processes and education as tax professionals and are among the most qualified tax experts available.
-CPA credential requirements vary from state to state, but anyone seeking the designation must take the four-part CPA exam and complete 150 hours of higher education, usually resulting in a bachelor’s (and often a master’s) degree in accounting.
-Most states also require a would-be CPA to engage in a year or more of professional employment under the supervision of an experienced CPA.
+Certified Public Accountants (CPAs) complete one of the most rigorous education and certification processes in the tax profession, making them among the most qualified tax experts available.
+CPA credential requirements vary by state, but all candidates must pass the four-part CPA exam and complete 150 hours of higher education, typically earning a bachelor’s degree and often a master’s degree in accounting.

 What does a CPA do?